NekointheShell/ansible-playbooks/README.md

-# ansible-playbooks
+# Ansible playbooks
-A collection of Ansible playbooks to make the life of an admin a little easier
+A collection of Ansible playbooks to make the life of an admin a little easier.

+## playbooks available
+* install_docker.yml